kdgregory/log4j-aws-appenders/docs/substitutions.md

 If unable to replace a substitution variable, the tag will be left in place.
 This could happen due to a incorrect or unclosed tag, or an unresolvable system property or environment variable.

+Substitutions may not be nested: if you use an `env` substitution that returns the string `{date}`, that literal value will be the substitution result.

 The `pid` and `hostname` values are parsed from `RuntimeMxBean.getName()` and may not be available on all JVMs (in particular non-OpenJDK JVMs may use a different format).
 When running in a Docker container, the container ID is reported as the hostname.

 The `aws` substitutions connect to AWS to retrieve information.
 If you do not have network connectivity or properly configured credentials these will fail.
-You must also have the relevant AWS SDK library in your classpath.
+You must also have the relevant AWS SDK library in your classpath (see below).

 The `ec2` substitutions retrieve their information from the EC2 metadata service.
 Using these variables in any other environment will result in a (long) wait as the SDK tries to make an HTTP